learn-co-curriculum/intro-to-space-complexity/README.md

 ### Common Notations

-Here are some of the commonly used Big O values, though there are more, in order from most desirable to least desirable!
+Here are some of the commonly used Big O values, though there are more, in order from most desirable to least desirable:

 1. Constant O(1): The amount of space required never changes, regardless of the input
 2. Logarithmic O(log n): As the size of the input increases exponentially, the amount of space required grows linearly